 But what does “Made in the USA” really mean—for the consumer?
 What’s the good, bad, and the ugly (OK, there’s not that much that’s ugly)?
 Here’s what you need to know.

-Made in the USA – label
+“Made in the USA” – Label

 Companies must follow very specific guidelines to be able to put a “Made in the USA” label on a product.
 Products must be entirely or virtually entirely made in the United States, as established and overseen by the Federal Trade Commission.
 This policy definition includes the 50 states, District of Columbia, and all US territories and possessions.
-And it’s not just the final product; the standard for “Made in the USA” means that all significant parts and processing of the product must be of US origin and—in the case of manufacturing and assembly—take place in the US.
+And it’s not just the final product; the standard for “Made in the USA” means all significant parts and processing of the product must be of US origin and—in the case of manufacturing and assembly—take place in the US.

 Small businesses have enormous collective power.
 In fact, together US-based small businesses generate $4.8 trillion in gross domestic product (GDP)—making them equivalent to the third-largest economy in the world.

-Gutter Sense – proudly made in the USA
+Gutter Sense – Proudly Made in the USA

-Given what we’ve shared about “Made in the USA” and local businesses, we’re especially proud that Gutter Sense is made in the USA.
-All components and labor are sourced locally to our Chicago-area business, from the nuts and bolts to the pull rope, monofilament, insert cards, polybags, and injection-molded tongs.
+Given what we’ve shared about “Made in the USA” and local businesses, we’re especially proud Gutter Sense is made in the USA.
+All components and labor are sourced locally to our Chicago-area business.
+Everything from the nuts and bolts to the pull rope, monofilament, insert cards, polybags, and injection-molded tongs.
 Each tool is also assembled locally, meaning that we adhere to the strictest definition of “Made in the USA.”

 In addition, Gutter Sense is a small, family-owned business.
 My daughter Paige and I run everything from customer service to operations and order fulfillment.
-We feel great satisfaction knowing that we’re behind a product that makes people’s lives easier and that contributes to our national and local economy.
+We feel great satisfaction knowing we’re behind a product that makes people’s lives easier and contributes to our national and local economy.